- Brussels (733)

 Renowned for its fresh perspective and multisensory approach to performance art, we select five reasons why this year's BOUGE B is one to be noted.

-We distill the ambitious Centrale for Contemporary Art in 25 essentials, continuing on the five-part series with Part 2.
+We distill the ambitious Centrale for Contemporary Art in 25 essentials, carrying on the five-part series with Part 4.

 20 things to do in Belgium this weekend